 While in the program, Jean was working at Nortel Networks and had to balance the demands of both working and going to school.
 “The twenty-one months in the program is intense.
 You’re still working full time at your professional job and then have to find time for thirty to forty hours of school work each week.
 Most of us had families too - trying to find time for everything proved to be quite a challenge.
 Thankfully I have a very supportive family.”

-Currently working at Avaya, which acquired Nortel, Jean’s career has progressed steadily since graduating.
-Now the Vice President & Chief Technologist of Software Defined Architecture and World Wide Sales, Jean uses his MBA skills every day, whether it’s accounting, finance or marketing.
-His role takes him all around the world, interacting with various countries, their culture and ideals, and he is thriving at building relationships in each one.
+Currently working at NTT Ltd since January 2020 as CTIO (Chief Technology Office / Chief Information Officer), Jean leads large global teams supporting information systems, global infrastructure, IT services, billing and financial systems, CRM, ITSM as well as all customer support services.
+After leaving Avaya, Jean worked at DXC Technologies as Chief Technologist for industry solutions.
+Prior to that Jean worked at Avaya, which acquired Nortel in 2010, as the Vice President & Chief Technologist of Software Defined Architecture and World Wide Sales.
+Jean has used his MBA skills every day, whether it’s IT, IS, accounting, finance or marketing.
+His roles have taken him all around the world, interacting with various countries, their culture and ideals, and he is thriving at building relationships in each one.
 “The international trips in the program were definitely the highlight of my MBA experience.
 Knowing I wanted to move my career in that direction, I was eager for the opportunity to learn about new global markets.
 It was an eye opener for me how critical and tricky working globally can be.
 Relationships are built on trust and the smallest thing amiss can easily give a negative impression of your understanding of their culture.
-In some countries, for example, exchanging business cards is done very casually, while in other countries there is pride in exchanging your identity and role they play within their organization.
-Dress code should also never be under-estimated.
-It might be very important that you always wear a full suit and tie when conducting business, as I say, you are never overdressed - if unsure, don’t take a chance and go with business formal.
-It’s so important to know the preferred and expected mannerisms of the countries you’re working in – if you don’t get this right, you’ll never establish the relationship you need to do business there.”

 Servant Leadership and Applying Academics to the Real World is Key for this Alumnus